Illegal gun modification devices proliferate, resulting in more deadly rounds

 They were hanging out at Winner Gas, as they did most nights, when the bullets started flying.

-The incident last Tuesday extended a string of shootings involving ordinary handguns and rifles that have been modified into fully automatic weapons capable of firing up to 1,200 rounds per minute.
+The incident last Tuesday extended a string of shootings involving ordinary handguns and rifles that were modified into fully automatic weapons capable of firing up to 1,200 rounds per minute.

 Quantrell Urman, founder of the street outreach group Turf Politics, said that not a night goes by that he doesn't hear automatic gunfire while making his rounds.